KLE 1002 - Boiler AEG - Free user manual and instructions

 - Never install the appliance directly below a wall socket.

-In the case of a permanent connection, the appliance must be able to be separated from the power supply by an isolator that disconnects all poles with at least 3mm contact separation.
+- Install the appliance in such a way that the control equipment cannot be touched by a person in the bath or shower.
+In the case of a permanent connection, the appliance must be able to be separated from the power supply by an isolator that disconnects all poles with at least 3 mm contact separation.
+In the event of damage to the power cable this must always be replaced by a qualified electrician authorised by the manufacturer, using original spare parts.

 OPERATION